pyth-network/pyth-sdk-solidity/README.md

 ### ABIs

-When making changes to a contract, please make sure to update the ABI.
+When making changes to a contract interface, please make sure to update the ABI files too.
 You can update it using `npm run generate-abi` and it will update the ABI files in [abis](./abis) directory.
-If you create a new contract, you also need to add the contract name in [the ABI generation script](./scripts/generateAbi.js#L5) so the script create ABI file for that contract too.
+If you create a new contract, you also need to add the contract name in [the ABI generation script](./scripts/generateAbi.js#L5) so the script can create the ABI file for the new contract as well.

 ### Releases